JVAparicio/DE_Zoomcamp_Final_Project/README.md

 * **URL**: URL for the game in the website

-## To reproduce the analysis, follow these steps:
+## To reproduce the project, follow these steps:

 1. Clone this repository to your local machine.
 2. Install the required Python libraries listed in requirements.txt.